SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 ## Assign role collections for SAP Build Work Zone, standard edition

-To access Work Zone, you'll need to give your users the **Launch Pad Admin** role collection.
+To access Work Zone, you'll need to give your users the **Launchpad Admin** role collection.

 1. Navigate back to the trial subaccount cockpit.
 If you don't have this already open in a browser tab, you can refer to these steps: [Accessing your BTP trial account, subaccount, and the SAP Build Lobby](../lobbyaccess/).
 If you have had the tap open, you will likely need to refresh your browser and log in again.